MicrosoftDocs/learn/learn-pr/azure/authenticate-users-node-web-app-use-azure-active-directory-b2c/includes/3-exercise-prepare-azure-ad-b2c.md

 1. Under **Expires**, select a duration for which the secret is valid, and then select **Add**.

 1. Record the secret's **Value**.
-You'll use this value later to configure you Node web app.
+You'll use this value later to configure your Node web app.

 ## Step 2: Create a Sign up and sign in user flow